A Message from Our President/CEO

-With the support of many, both big and small gifts, we were able to make a difference in so many lives.
-We take every bit of support, every hour of volunteering, and every financial gift bestowed to us and turn them into life-changing help for those in need throughout the 16-parishes we serve.
-This is something we have been doing for nearly 125 years in southeast Louisiana.
+Your support is making a difference in so many ways.
+We take every bit of aid and every financial gift bestowed to us and turn it into life-changing help for those in need throughout the 16-parishes we serve.
+How do we continue to maximize your support?

-This was especially true last year.
-Government grants remain our biggest funding source yet there is always a significant difference between what grants cover and what it takes to serve vulnerable people well.
-Our donors make the difference.
-You ensured we had no gaps in service for people with intellectual and developmental disabilities, veterans in crisis, adoptive families, at-risk youth, children with incarcerated parents, and others.
+The first way is by maximizing government grants, which remain our biggest funding source.
+Despite our focus on continuing to grow our governmental support, there is always a significant difference between what grants cover and what it takes to serve the most vulnerable.
+This is what we call our funding gap.
+But you, our donors, make the difference.
+With your help, you ensure we minimize the gaps in service for people with intellectual and developmental disabilities, veterans in crisis, adoptive families, at-risk youth, children with incarcerated parents, and so many others.

-Because we have such a highly skilled and committed staff, Volunteers of America can do so much with your gifts.
-Our employees remain the “heart and soul” of our mission because of how well they serve others.
+All of this would not be possible with our highly skilled and committed staff, Volunteers of America can do so much with your gifts.
+Our 500+ employees remain the “heart and soul” of our mission because of how well they serve others.

-We hope you are as inspired as we are about the impact Volunteers of America makes in our communities.
-If you aren’t involved, join us.
+We hope you are as inspired as we are about the impact Volunteers of America makes in our communities and will continue to make this year.
+If you aren’t involved, join us in 2022 as a volunteer or by making a gift at www.voasela.org/donate.
 Your support, no matter how big or small, can mean everything in the life of a person in need.